Openvario/variod/testbench/README.txt

 -d : in replay mode the input file may contain "dirty" sentences.
 E.g. checksum
         failed.
 These sentences are dropped unless this flag is set in which case dirty sentences are passed sent out, too.
+-l msec : insert a minimum latency of msec milliseconds after each NMEA sentence

 Example:
 sensord_mock -d -x 20 -v -i sample_flight_1.nmea